 - Then stir in flour, salt and dark chocolate chips.

-- Divide the mixture between the 4 buttered ramekins.
+- Divide the mixture between the 4 buttered pots or ramekins.

-- Bake for about 20 minutes.
-The puddings will still be gooey in the middle.
+- Bake for 18-20 minutes.
+The Hot Chocolate Pots will still be gooey in the middle.

 - Place each ramekin on a small plate with a teaspoon and serve.

 - Be careful - these chocolate puddings will be HOT!

 - be sure to use a dark chocolate.
 I like 70% but it's your choice.
 I wouldn't use less than 60%.